Bira/octopus-carnival/_drafts/hells-rebels-04-part-02.md

 The problem is he's nearly _unkillable_.
 The same infernal pact that lets him survive without a heart also make him supernaturally resilient to HP damage.
-He can keep operating normally until reduced to -24 HP, after which he becomes stunned.
+He can keep operating normally until reduced from 206 all the way to -24 HP, after which he becomes stunned.
 The stun only clears if he's healed to above -24 HP, but he does have access to a class ability that gives him fast healing and he uses that at the start of every fight.

 There are two ways to kill him for real: total bodily destruction, or a certain set of insta-death or soul-trapping spells.